Wooleybah Sawmill and Settlement: Heritage listing

-The Wooleybah Sawmill and Settlement is a highly intact and good representative example of the small sawmilling bush communities that were established in forests prior to the improved transport of whole logs which made such communities redundant.

-Wooleybah provides physical evidence which exemplifies the considerable role Aboriginal people played in the forestry industry and in particular in the Pilliga.
-It also provides evidence of the types of places Aboriginal people found work.
+The Wooleybah Sawmill and Settlement is a representative example of the small sawmilling bush communities that were established in forests before improved transport of whole logs, which made such communities redundant.
+Wooleybah provides physical evidence of the role Aboriginal people played in the forestry industry, particularly in the Pilliga.
+It also provides evidence of the types of places where Aboriginal people found work.

-The Wooleybah school is a good representative example of a small bush school, many of which were established by the NSW Education Department throughout country New South Wales.
+The Wooleybah school is a representative example of a small bush school, many of which were established by the NSW Education Department throughout country New South Wales.